 Ocean Springs real estate is some of the most expensive in Mississippi, although Ocean Springs house values don't compare to the most expensive real estate in the U.S.

-Ocean Springs is a decidedly white-collar city, with fully 85.28% of the workforce employed in white-collar jobs, well above the national average.
+Ocean Springs is a decidedly white-collar city, with fully 85.64% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ocean Springs is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Ocean Springs who work in food service (11.35%), management occupations (11.09%), and sales jobs (10.54%).
+There are especially a lot of people living in Ocean Springs who work in management occupations (10.41%), sales jobs (10.12%), and healthcare (10.12%).

 Ocean Springs is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.